 If you don't have a good oral hygiene routine, this can lead to bleeding gums.

 Gingivitis and periodontitis are a result of a build-up of bacteria.
-Plaque around the gum line causes your gums to swell which can lead to bleeding.
 Your best bet to avoid bleeding gums is to brush twice daily and floss before going to bed.

 You'll also want to visit your dentist for professional plaque removal every 6 months.
 This helps remove the tougher plaque build-up that a toothbrush won’t budge.

 Ask your dentist which type of toothpaste and mouthwash is best for you.

 Children aren't immune to gum disease.
 Make sure that young children in your family also practice good oral hygiene.
 Teach children good habits early by making oral care a habit.
 Oral care should start as soon as children get their first tooth.